treeman/money/README.md

 C-t     Jump back

 # TODO
+1. json api for transaction support

-1. Javascript powered transactions
+1. JS transactions add/edit/remove
+1. Add/remove/edit categories

+## Categories
+1. Need to be able to create a category
-1. Need to associate categories/budgets with a single user
+1. Need to be able to delete/rename a category

 ## User
 1. When new user is created need to seed categories
+1. Need to associate categories/budgets with a single user

 ## Transactions
 1. JS enabled transaction view
     1. New transaction needs a form and server support
     1. Edit transactions needs to rebuild with forms and then conform with server
+    1. Delete transaction directly from account view
+1. Add/edit/new transaction support for the all account view

 1. No good error message if category isn't select (also it should be possible to create)
 1. Importer/Generator